microchip-pic-avr-examples/pic18f57q84-can-fd-basic-operation-mplab-mcc/README.md

     }
 }
 ```
-The second FIFO toggles the LED on pin RF3 based on the least significant bit in the message with an ID 0x585.
+The second FIFO toggles the LED on the RF3 pin based on the least significant bit in the message with a message ID of 0x585.
 ```c
 void CAN1_FIFO2CustomHandler(void)
 {